music-suite/music-suite/docs/src/User-Guide.md

 ## Patterns

 A @[Pattern] can be throught of as a generalization of a *rhythm* or *beat*.
 They are similar to scores, but are infinite.
 Each pattern is created by repeating a number of layers.
-Every pattern will repeat itself, though the repetition frequence may be very long.
+Every pattern will repeat itself (though the repeating duration may be long).

-TODO more ways of buildings patterns
+The basic way of buildings patterns are @[newPattern] and @[rhythmPattern].

+We can compose patterns in parallel using @[<>] just as with scores.

 ```music+haskell
 fmap Just $ renderPattern (a <> b) (0 <-> 4)